If you’re looking for work, have recently lost your job, or are at risk of losing your job, there are payments and services to support you.

 We can refer you to an employment services provider in your area:

 - jobactive can help you get and keep a job – jobactive organisations tailor their services to your assessed needs

 - Transition to Work can help some young job seekers build skills and confidence to engage in work, study, apprenticeships and traineeships

 - Disability Employment Services can help you find a job if you have a disability, injury or health condition

-- Community Development Programme gives job seekers in remote areas opportunities to gain skills that match local jobs
+- Community Development Program gives job seekers in remote areas opportunities to gain skills that match local jobs

 Read more about:

 - jobactive on the Department of Jobs and Small Business website